-- Compliance and enforcement - 7.ah The commission finds a number of important elements are absent from the current regime that are necessary for effective compliance and enforcement. - 7.ai It is recommended the regime is amended to include: - a definition of 'material instance of noncompliance' - an express provision for other parties to be able to report on material instances of noncompliance with the Access Policy to the regulator - a power for the regulator to investigate material instances of noncompliance with the regime reported by a port operator and other parties - penalties to be imposed on a port operator for material instances of noncompliance with the Access Policy - a requirement on the Chief Executive Officer of a private port operator to certify that the information it submits to the commission is accurate - a power for the commission to initiate an independent audit of a port operator's compliance with the regime. - The commission recommends amendments to the 7.ak regime to include a process for the commission to determine the standards of service or performance levels against which reporting will be required and a requirement of a port operator to report to the commission on those standards of service or performance levels. - 7.al It is recommended the commission reports annually to the minister on a port operator's standards of service or performance levels.
+- 7.w The commission recommends amending the regime to include: - guidance on the definition of 'material instance of non-compliance' that provides for matters to be taking into account including the provision breached, the effect of the breach, where there is a series of breaches, the effect on port users and the timeliness of steps taken to remedy the breach - an express provision for other parties to be able to report to the commission on material instances of non-compliance with an access policy - a power for the commission to investigate third-party reports of material instances of noncompliance with an access policy - a power in section 126 of the PM Act for a court to make enforcement orders for failure to comply with an access policy and failure to negotiate in good faith - a requirement on the Chief Executive Officer of a private port operator or other officer approved by the commission to certify the information it submits to the commission is accurate - a power for the commission to initiate an independent audit of a port operator's compliance with the regime. - 7.y The commission recommends amending the regime to include a process for a private port operator to propose, and have approved by the commission, measures of service and to require a private port operator to report to the commission on performance against those measures of service. - 7.z The commission recommends the regime should require it to publish an annual report on a port operator's performance against the measures of service.